 Varment Guard Wildlife Services is a full-service wildlife control company serving Middletown OH and the surrounding area.
 We specialize in urban and suburban wildlife damage

 management for both residential and commercial customers.
 We are state licensed by the Ohio Fish & Wildlife Commission.
 We handle nearly all aspects of wildlife

 control, and resolve conflicts between people and wildlife in a humane and professional manner.
-For Middletown pest control of wildlife, just give us a call at 937-790-4057 -
+For Middletown pest control of wildlife, just give us a call at 937-688-1403 -

 yes, we answer our phones 24 hours a day, 7 days a week - and we will discuss your wildlife problem and schedule an appointment to solve it.
 We look forward to hearing from you!

 We do not handle dog or cat problems.
 If you need assistance with a domestic animal, such as a dog or a cat, you need to call your local Warren county animal services for assistance.
 They can help you out with issues such as stray dogs, stray cats, spay & neuter programs, vaccinations, licenses, pet adoption, bite reports, deceased pets, lost pets, local animal complaints and to report neglected or abused animals.
 There is no free Middletown animal control for wildlife issues.

 Warren County Animal Services or Humane Society: (937) 425-1176

 What Prices Do We Charge?

 Every job is different: the type of animals involved, is it in the attic or the yard, do you need repairs, etc. It's impossible to have set pricing in this industry.
 Examples MIGHT include: